GoldRush apple tree

 1Small 1-year bare-root tree

 Our inventory is up to date, you can pre-order now for the spring 2024 planting season.

 GoldRush is a modern disease-resistant apple, equally suitable for commercial growers or gardeners and home orchardists.
 It is widely recognized as one of the best of all modern apples, both in terms of its flavor and its growth characteristics.
 It makes a fine addition to any backyard orchard.

-Its parentage is complex, but it is derived from Golden Delicious and inherits that variety's excellent hard crispness, sweetness, and long storage capability.
+Its parentage is complex, but it is derived from Golden Delicious and it inherits that variety's excellent crisp texture, sweetness, and long storage capability.